 Butter is easier to "cut in" if you cut it into chunks first.

 You can "cut in" butter with two knives, but it's much easier to do it with a pastry blender.
 When you've placed chunks of butter on top of the combined dry ingredients, simply cut through the whole works repeatedly until the butter is dispersed throughout in little balls no larger than peas.

 Press half of this crumb mixture into a baking pan.

 Bake it all in the oven.

-Cut up lovely bars when it has cooled.
+Cut into bars once the pan has cooled.

 (As an Amazon Associate I earn from qualifying purchases.)

-- Combine cranberries, apricots, first amount of sugar, and water in a medium saucepan.
+- Combine cranberries, apricots, first amount of sugar (½ cup), and water in a medium saucepan.
 Bring to boil over medium-high heat.
 Reduce heat to simmer.
 Simmer until apricots are soft and cranberries have split, about 10 minutes.